woman holding phone with positive customer service image

 Make returns a seamless process

-Today's consumers have come to expect free shipping and returns thanks to retail giants like Amazon.
+Today's consumers expect free shipping and returns thanks to retail giants like Amazon.
 From a business perspective, absorbing that cost is a small price to pay to keep customers happy.

 [Read: Want to Improve Customer Retention?
 Try These 3 Expert Strategies]